The true cost of the Google Maps API and how Radar compares

 The cost of using Google Maps APIs wasn't always so challenging.
 Before its pricing update in 2018, Google offered a generous free usage tier.
 Developers were able to make up to 25,000 maploads per day without incurring any fees.
 For many startups and small businesses, this was enough to power their mapping needs without having to pay for the service.

-However, Google introduced a pay-as-you-go pricing model for its APIs and changed the way that certain products and feature are billed.
+However, Google introduced a pay-as-you-go pricing model for its APIs and changed the way that certain products and features are billed.

 You get $200 in monthly credit for API calls.
 When this amount is used up, your account will be automatically charged.
 Should you exceed the request rate limits of any API, the API will return an error message, and your access to the platform may be blocked.